saravanajd/YearPicker/README.md

 # YearPicker
-YearPicker - A customer picker for select Year only
+YearPicker - A custom picker for select only years